Undergraduate open days 2017

 Open day activities

-Details of activities and locations for open day are in the open day guide.
+Details of activities and locations for open day are available to download in the open day guide.

 Repeated regularly, these talks cover: